Shibuya: History

-Meiji to Showa period
+Shibuya came into the possession of the Shibuya clan in the early 1160s, after which the area was named.
+The clan was a cadet branch of the Taira clan descended from Taira no Yoshifumi.
+The clan built a fortress near the present-day Konnō Hachimangu Shrine.
+The branch of the clan that ruled this area was defeated by the Later Hōjō clan on January 13, 1524, during the Sengoku period, and the area then came under their control.
+During the Edo period, Shibuya, particularly Maruyamachō on Dōgenzaka, prospered as a town on Oyama Road (present-day Route 246), and in the Meiji era, as a Hanamachi.

 The village of Shibuya was incorporated in 1889 by the merger of the villages of Kami-Shibuya, Naka-Shibuya and Shimo-Shibuya within Minami-Toshima County (Toyotama County from 1896).
 The village covered the territory of modern-day Shibuya Station area as well as the Hiroo, Daikanyama, Aoyama, and Ebisu areas.
 Shibuya became a town in 1909.
-The town of Shibuya merged with the neighboring towns of Sendagaya (which included the modern Sendagaya, Harajuku and Jingumae areas) and Yoyohata (which included the modern Yoyogi and Hatagaya areas) to form Shibuya-ku suburban ward upon being absorbed into Tokyo City in 1932.
+The town of Shibuya merged with the neighboring towns of Sendagaya (which included the modern Senda, Harajuku and Jingumae areas) and Yoyohata (which included the modern Yoyogi and Hata areas) to form Shibuya-ku suburban ward upon being absorbed into Tokyo City in 1932.
 Shibuya became an urban special ward under the Local Autonomy Act in 1947.

 The Tokyu Toyoko Line opened in 1932, making Shibuya a key terminal between Tokyo and Yokohama, and was joined by the forerunner of the Keio Inokashira Line in 1933 and the forerunner of the Tokyo Metro Ginza Line in 1938.
-One of the best-known stories concerning Shibuya is the story of Hachikō, a dog who waited on his late master at Shibuya Station every day from 1923 to 1935, eventually becoming a national celebrity for his loyalty.
-A statue of Hachikō was built adjacent to the station, and the surrounding Hachikō Square is now the most popular meeting point in the area.
+The story of Hachikō, a dog who waited for his deceased master at Shibuya Station every day from 1923 to 1935, created a national sensation due to his unwavering loyalty.
+A statue of Hachikō was built adjacent to the station, and the surrounding Hachikō Square is now one of the most popular meeting points in the area.

-Post-War Showa

-During the occupation of Japan, Yoyogi Park was used as a housing compound for U.S. personnel known as "Washington Heights."
+During the occupation of Japan, Yoyogi Park was used as a housing compound for U.S. personnel known as "Washington Heights".
 The U.S. military left in 1964, and much of the park was repurposed as venues for the 1964 Summer Olympics.
 The ward itself served as part of the athletics 50 km walk and marathon course during the 1964 games.

-Shibuya has achieved great popularity among young people since the late 70s.
-There are several famous fashion department stores in Shibuya.
-Shibuya 109 is a major shopping center near Shibuya Station, particularly famous as the origin of the kogal subculture.
-Called "Ichi-Maru-kyū," which translates as 1–0–9 in Japanese, the name is actually a pun on that of the corporation that owns it — Tōkyū (which sounds like 10–9 in Japanese; this is numerical substitution, a form of goroawase wordplay).
-The contemporary fashion scene in Shibuya extends northward from Shibuya Station to Harajuku, where youth culture reigns; Omotesandō, the zelkova tree- and fashion brand-lined street; and Sendagaya, Tokyo's apparel design district.

-Heisei period

-In 1985, Teamer created a new culture in Shibuya.

-During the mid 90s, Shibuya also became known as the center of the IT industry in Japan.
-It was often called "Bit Valley" in English, a pun on both "Bitter Valley", the literal translation of "Shibuya", as well as bit, the computer term for binary digits.

-Shibuya Stream, a skyscraper and retail complex, was completed in 2018.

-Reiwa period

-The East Wing of a mixed-used skyscraper Shibuya Scramble Square was completed in August 2019.
-Shibuya's new gateway Shibuya Fukuras was completed in October 2019.